MatrixManAtYrService/Righting/sandbox/OwningAPieceOfTheMonolith.md

 For the first of these, we employed something we call "the strangler pattern."
 We would use Server to generate the monthly billing data, and then we would use William to do the same.
-The ideas was that the output should be identical, and that we would make changes to William until it was.
+The idea was that the output should be identical, and that we would make changes to William until it was.
 This worked fine as a guiding philosophy, but in practice it had some challenges.

 For example, the billing month ends as 00:00 UTC, but the billing calculations happen several hours later.